bastantebom/firebase-react-native/README.md

 git checkout <your-branch-name>
 git rebase master

-this will resolve the conflict on your branch.
+this will resolve the conflict on your branch instead of resolving the conflicts on master branch.